Bram-Hub/Willow/userguide.md

 ### Decomposition:
-1. To decompose a premise/statment first add the correct branches/statements that it decomposes into.
+1. To decompose a premise/statement first add the correct branches/statements that it decomposes into.
 You can read more about [valid decomposition rules here](https://homepages.hass.rpi.edu/heuveb/Teaching/Logic/CompLogic/Web/Presentations/TF-Trees.pdf#%5B%7B%22num%22%3A27%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22Fit%22%7D%5D)
 1. You now have 2 options

-a) If you would like to decompose the current statment, right click all the statements below it in the tree that it decomposes into.
-These statemets will turn red and will say `decomposes into`.
+a) If you would like to decompose the current statement, right click all the statements below it in the tree that it decomposes into.
+These statements will turn red and will say `decomposes into`.

  ![Peek 2021-04-18 15-07](https://user-images.githubusercontent.com/18558130/115157543-e6d13000-a057-11eb-9f15-18d61265d7fa.gif)

  b) If you would like to select the statements that the current statements are the logical consequence of, right click all the statements above it in the tree that it was decomposed from.
-These statemets will turn green and will say `logical consequence of`.
+These statements will turn green and will say `logical consequence of`.

 ![Peek 2021-04-18 15-09](https://user-images.githubusercontent.com/18558130/115157592-154f0b00-a058-11eb-83ef-786e28c8b5dc.gif)